haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 Yes, it starts printing all the numbers and won't stop until you stop the process, which you can do by pressing twice `Ctrl + C`.
 Anyways, as you've seen, we have been able to store and change state with a recursive loop.
-That is the key to how Genservers will hold state.
+That is the key to how GenServers will hold state.
 Now, let us move forward to the real deal!

-## A homemade Genserver
+## A homemade GenServer

 With all the tools we have gathered, we can now commence.
 Since I'm all about TDD, let's start with a test.
 Sticking to the type of APIs Elixir provides us, I will want an `init/0` function which will spawn our server for us, and a `save/2`